unigiri/poyo/README.md

 # ![Alt text](https://iili.io/FxcKL7t.png)

-# A BALATRO MOD
-A Balatro mod
+# How to play

+To Play Poyo you will need :
++ Balatro on Steam
+- Lovely
++ Steamoded